 The CTW Consortium consists of Connecticut College, Trinity College, and Wesleyan University, all liberal arts schools in Connecticut.
 The libraries share an online catalog and collaborate on a number of system and collection-related initiatives.
 We also share our collections, and students and faculty can request materials from other libraries in the consortium, which are shipped in 1-2 business days.
 To do a search in the CTW catalog, go to: http://ctwsearch.wesleyan.edu/vufind/

 If Connecticut or Trinity have an item and Wesleyan does not, you can request the item by clicking on the Make a Request link in the record for the item.

 Q: How can I access online resources when I’m not in the library?

 Students, faculty and current Wesleyan staff can get to most of the library’s electronic resources through the Wesleyan proxy server, by entering their Wesleyan email user name and password.

 Q: How can I keep up with library news—changes in hours, improved services, new resources, and library events and exhibits?

 You can find out what is going on at the library in a variety of ways.
-WesLibNews is the library’s Twitter feed; we also have a Facebook page.
-You can check the Of Note section of the library’s web page.
-Or you can call us at 860-685-2660 or send an email: firstname.lastname@example.org.
+WesLibNews is the library’s Twitter feed; we also have a Facebook page and a Library News blog.
+Or you can contact us by calling 860-685-2660 or by sending an email: firstname.lastname@example.org.